Meade Infinity 70mm AZ Telescope Review – Recommended Scope

 The Optical Tube Of Infinity 70AZ

-The scope has an ample-length dew shield, but it isn’t painted very well on the inside.
-I recommend roughing up the inside with some coarse grit sandpaper (the dew shield comes off the scope very easily – just pull) and spraying some flat black spray paint on it.
+I recommend roughing up the inside with some coarse grit sandpaper (the dew shield comes off the scope very easily—just pull) and spraying some flat black spray paint on it.

 Accessories

-The Infinity 70’s supplied diagonal is an all-plastic Amici prism allowing for correct left-right images.
-The Amici design inevitably produces a spike effect on bright stars and the planets, but other than that it works surprisingly well.
-Care must be taken in handling it as it is somewhat fragile and is easily damaged.
+The Infinity 70AZ’s supplied diagonal is an all-plastic Amici prism, allowing for correct left-right images.
+The Amici design inevitably produces a spike effect on bright stars and the planets, but other than that, it works surprisingly well.

-The Infinity 70’s plastic red dot finder is decent in quality and more than adequate for aiming a 70mm telescope.
+The Infinity 70AZ’s plastic red dot finder is decent in quality and more than adequate for aiming a 70mm telescope.

 Mount

-If you’re concerned about stability, adding a sandbag or brick to the accessory tray and/or filling the legs with spray foam are cheap, easy and effective ways to dampen the scope’s tripod.
+Since I was concerned about the mount’s stability, I added a sandbag (also brick) to the accessory tray while I used it.
+You could also fill the legs with spray foam, which is an equally cheap and effective way to dampen the scope’s tripod.

 Alternative Recommendations